CO2 Usage in Draft Beer: Ensuring Optimal Freshness and Carbonation

 Innovations in CO2 Technology for Breweries

-Technological advancements are propelling breweries to more sophisticated use of gases in their systems.
+Technological advancements are propelling breweries to use more sophisticated gases in their systems.
 One innovation is the use of blended gas technology to enhance the carbonation level in craft beer, allowing brewers to fine-tune the taste and mouthfeel of the final product.
 Kim Brisson-Lutz, an advocate for these advanced systems, has cited notable improvements in product quality.
 Companies like AirCapture offer customized solutions, evidencing the shift in the beverage industry towards technology-driven approaches that address the pros and cons of CO2 usage, from cost-effectiveness to environmental impact.

 Perfecting Carbonation for Different Beer Styles

-Adjusting CO2 Levels for Ales and Lagers
+Adjusting CO2 Carbonation Levels for Ales and Lagers

 Lagers, known for their crispness, often require lower CO2 levels ranging from 2.2 to 2.7 volumes of carbonation.
 This lower carbonation level helps to highlight the clean, refreshing nature that lagers are famed for.
 When determining the right pressure for your draft beer system, consider the beer’s style, desired level of carbonation, and the temperature at which it will be served.